tonishka/tp/docs/DeveloperGuide.md

     * Pros: Allows user to revert their changes
     * Cons: System crashes will not save the edits.

+### View person feature

+The view feature allows the user to view the full contact details of a specified person in the address book.
+The command is only available from the person list window,and is thus facilitated by the `AddressBookParser`, `ViewCommandParser`, and `ViewCommand`.
+Additionally, it implements the following operation:

+* `MainWindow#LoadContactScreen(Person personToDisplay)` — Constructs and shows a `ContactDetailsPanel`, which displays the full details of the `Person` provided as argument.

+Given below is an example usage scenario and how the view mechanism behaves at each step.

+Step 1.
+From the person list window, the user executes `view 2` to view the contact details of the second person in the address book.
+A `ViewCommand` is constructed with the index of the person to de displayed.

+Step 2.
+The `ViewCommand` is executed, and the person that corresponds to the provided index is returned to the `MainWindow` inside a `CommandResult`.

+Step 3. `MainWindow#loadContactScreen(Person personToDisplay)` is executed with the specified person passed as argument, which constructs and displays the respective `ContactDetailsPanel`.

+The following sequence diagram shows how the view feature works:

+#### Design considerations:

+**Aspect: Where to display a person's contact details:**

+* **Alternative 1:** Display all contact information in the person list screen.
+  * Pros:
+    * Easy to implement
+    * Does not require the user to navigate to a new screen, which speeds up program use
+  * Cons:
+    * Clutters the person list screen with a lot of information for each person

+* **Alternative 2 (current choice):** Navigate to a new screen to for contact information
+  * Pros:
+    * Greatly reduces clutter in the person list screen
+    * Reduces the size of the person list, making it easier to scroll through
+  * Cons:
+    * Difficult to implement
+    * Slower program use due to the addition of an additional navigation step

+We chose alternative 2 because its benefit to the user experience and visual clarity of the address book outweighs the cost of including an additional navigation step.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation